nagoli/user-research-helper/README.md

 ```

 Handles the initial processing of interview recordings in 3 steps :

 - Take a question list "questions.txt" as input and the audio files in the "audios/" directory.

+*For exemple in the demo project we have a question list and 5 audio files to process :*
 ![Audios in demo exemple](assets/audios.png)

 1 - Transcribes each audio files into text, saving them in the “transcripts/raw” directory.
+For exemple in the demo project 5 transcripts are generated :
 ![Transcripts in demo exemple](assets/transcripts.png)

 2 - Structures each transcripts based on interview questions and raw transcripts and saves them in the “transcripts/structured” directory.

+*For exemple in the demo project 5 structured transcripts are generated :*
 ![Structured transcripts in demo exemple](assets/structured_transcripts.png)

 3 - Generates initial analysis reports in the “transcripts” directory based on the structured data:
   - `transcript_analysis_report.xlsx`: Contains the results of the analysis, organized by question, with one line per interview.
   - `transcript_analysis_report_quotes.xlsx`: Contains the most significant quotes from the interviews, organized by question, with one line per interview.

+*For exemple in the demo project two analysis reports are generated : *
 ![Analysis reports in demo exemple](assets/analysis_files.png)

 If you add a new interview, you only need to add the audio file to the `audios/` directory and the `process_transcripts.py` script will handle the rest.
 The previous transcripts will not be overwritten.
 You will need to delete them if you want to start generate new version of them.